nicholaswmin/stream-gotchas/README.md

 The tests attempt to stress an endpoint so that [Oilpan][oilpan], the garbage collector, kicks in.

-As the heap limits are reached, Oilpan will start panicking and run ever more frequent compaction cycles.
+As the heap limits are reached, Oilpan will start freaking out and run ever more frequent compaction cycles.

 Because it's a [stop-the-world][stop-the-world] type of GC, it tries to avoid unnecessarily running unless it believes it's about to be